 We spent about two hours checking things out and barely skimmed the surface.
 Admission is $15 for adults and $7 for children six and up.

-The Hill Country Science Mill is in Johnson City, which is 30-ish miles from downtown Fredericksburg.
+The Science Mill is in Johnson City, which is 30-ish miles from downtown Fredericksburg.
+I've included this on my list of things to do when visiting Fredericksburg Texas with kids, even though it isn't technically in Fredericksburg.
 That might sound like a big drive but it's a really pretty and scenic one.
 Once a steam grist mill and cotton gin, it’s a present-day forum for science exploration.
 All exhibits are hands-on and most are indoors, making this one of our family favorites during the summer (think broiling Texas heat).
 But don’t miss the backyard exhibits.

 Aside from enjoying the music and browsing in the general store (we love the quirky and unique Texas souvenirs), there’s not a ton to do in Luckenbach, but the photo opportunities in this gem of a town make it list-worthy for favorite things in Fredericksburg, Texas with kids.
 This is our favorite pit stop on the way to Fredericksburg from San Antonio.
-The saying goes that “everybody’s somebody in Luckenbach” which is reason enough to check it out.
+The saying goes that “everybody’s somebody in Luckenbach” which is reason enough to check it out, don't you think?

-If you're looking for more adult-centered activities near Fredericksburg, check out this post about wineries in nearby Hye, Texas.
+If you're looking for more adult-centered activities near Fredericksburg, check out this post about wineries in nearby Hye, Texas or my recent post on how to have an epic couples trip to the Texas Hill Country.